ariatemplates/editors-tools/ultimate-poc/README.md

 Please refer to the subfolders of the project for details about corresponding modules specific development: every folder containing a documentation like this contains a section talking about contributions you can make to it.

-Sections below discuss about development at whole project scale.
+Sections below discuss about development at the whole project scale.

+__Please have a look at the [roadmap](./roadmap.md) too for a prioritization of what has to be done.__ It will link to specific documentations' sections (including some of below ones).

 ### Backend packaging